heyrmi/heyrmi/README.md

 - 👋 Hi, I’m @Rahul
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Full Stack Web Development with Java
+- 🌱 I’m currently learning Full Stack Web Development with Spring Boot as Backend
 - 💞️ I’m looking to collaborate on Web Dev projects
 - 📫 How to reach me : Twitter - hey_rmi